PNW-TechPros/js-natural-lenses/README.md

 ## Multifocal (N-focal) Lensing

-Where a lens can retrieve the value from a single slot within the data, often multiple, dispersed values will need to be extracted; multifocal lensing is the provided solution.
+Where a lens can retrieve the value from a single slot within the data, often multiple, dispersed values will need to be extracted; multifocal lensing addresses this problem.

 A multifocal lens can be built from either an Array of optics or an Object whose own properties contain optics.
 The result of *getting* through a multifocal lens is the same type as passed for constructing the multifocal.